NCCC College Catalog 2024-2025

 Recruitment Code of Ethics

 Neosho County Community College adheres to a robust code of ethics in the practices of recruiting students.
 The goal of the recruitment process is to provide accurate information to prospective students to allow them to make an informed decision when choosing a college.
-To eliminate deceptive marketing aimed at prospective students, recruiters shall:
+To eliminate deceptive marketing aimed at prospective students, all individuals involved with recruiting, admissions, and financial aid shall:

 1. Conduct themselves with integrity, fairness, honesty, and have respect for others.